vuledang/java-aio/README.md

 ## Continuous Integration

 This repository uses a GitHub Actions workflow that builds the backend with Maven and the frontend with Angular whenever changes are pushed or a pull request is opened.
+The workflow also lints the Helm chart to ensure the Kubernetes deployment files are valid.